tmedwards/sugarcube-2/docs/core/macros.md

 <span id="macros-dom-warning"></span>
 <p role="note" class="warning"><b>Warning:</b>
 All DOM macros require the elements to be manipulated to be on the page.
 As a consequence, you cannot use them directly within a passage to modify elements within said passage, since the elements they are targeting are still rendering, thus not yet on the page.
-You must, generally, use them with a interactive macro—e.g., <a href="#macros-macro-link"><code>&lt;&lt;link&gt;&gt;</code> macro</a>—or within the <a href="#special-passage-passagedone"><code>PassageDone</code> special passage</a>.
+You must, generally, use them with an interactive macro—e.g., <a href="#macros-macro-link"><code>&lt;&lt;link&gt;&gt;</code> macro</a>—the <a href="#macros-macro-done"><code>&lt;&lt;done&gt;&gt;</code> macro</a>, or within the <a href="#special-passage-passagedone"><code>PassageDone</code> special passage</a>.
 Elements that are already part of the page, on the other hand, present no issues.
 </p>

 <!-- *********************************************************************** -->